 We fell into this easy, irreverent, wiseguy friendship.
 Started smoking about the same time, experimented with other substances...
 And I don't mean we got lab coats and clipboards and ran double-blind studies of... well, you know exactly what I mean.

-Soon after high school, Tom fell in with a motorcyle gang -- or a "club", as they'd have you believe.
-I think the club's hobbies consisted largely of transporting questionable items to various undisclosed locations and battering other "club" members.
+While still in High School, Tom fell in with a bunch of guys who rode with a motorcyle gang -- or a "club", as they'd have you believe.
+I think the club's hobbies consisted largely of transporting drugs and weapons to various undisclosed locations and battering other "club" members.
 He bought or built several bikes from the ground up, and turned into quite the outlaw and brawler.
 It kind of came with the territory.
-He amassed quite a number of injuries, between automotive accidents (he wrecked more cars than I think I ever rode in...) and physical altercations with other guys who were stupid enough to tangle with him.
-I used to joke with him that if he lived to be 30, he'd be nothing but scar tissue and a crooked smile.
-We drifted apart, and came back together quite by chance.
+He amassed quite a number of injuries, between automotive accidents and altercations with other bikers.
+I used to joke with him that if he live to be 30, he'd be nothing but scar tissue and a crooked smile.
+We drifted apart, and came back together under strange circumstances.

 It turned out that he and his brothers were living with their mom in the apartment building right across from ours.
-My mom was a sucker for animals, and when she learned that Tom's mother had several pets, she simply had to meet her, and tell her how impressed she was by this young man, who'd walk through a storm to see that her cat got medicine.
+Our mothers met.
+My mom was a sucker for animals, and when she learned that Tom's mother had several pets, she was also amused by the spirit of kindness this woman's son, who would walk through a thunderstorm to see that her cat got medicine.
 OF COURSE they became each other's instant best friends, a happy turn of events that would last more than 25 years, until my mother died.
-Tom's mother actually fixed my mom's hair and makeup, humming gently over her coffin, primping and adjusting and making sure she looked * j-u-s-t * a-s * n-i-c-e * a-s * c-o-u-l-d * b-e*, prior to her viewing at mom's funeral-- they were that close.
+Tom's mom, Irene, actually fixed my mom's hair and makeup for her, humming gently over her in her coffin, primping and adjusting and making sure she looked * j-u-s-t * a-s * n-i-c-e * a-s * c-o-u-l-d * b-e*, prior to her viewing at my mother's funeral-- they were that close.

 It was great having them for neighbors.
-One day I was trying to mount a black light fixture to a piece of board in order to hang it up in my room-- the better to make my posters LEAP out at me from the walls, but I lacked any sort of tool to cut it down to the proper size.
-I went to see if I could borrow somethingl from Tom to lop off about 8 or 9 inches of this cheap pine so the fixture would fit it properly.
+One day I was trying to mount a black light fixture to a board in order to hang it in my room-- the better to make my posters LEAP out at me from the walls-- but lacked a saw to cut it down to the proper size.
+I went to see if I could borrow some sort of tool from Tom to lop off about 8 or 9 inches of this cheap pine so the fixture would fit it properly.

-"Naahh; I don't own a saw, but... how long's it need to be?" he asked.
-I held the light fixture (a long, narrow fluorescent tube) up against the wood.
-He nodded, made a nick on the edge of the board with his fingernail and then held the board against the wall of his living room so that the extra bit extended out into the hallway, lying flush against the doorframe.
+"Naahh; I don't own a saw, but how long's it need to be?" he asked.
+I held the light fixture (a long, narrow fluorescent tube-sized thing) up against the wood.
+He nodded, made a nick on the edge of the board with his fingernail and then held the board against the wall of his living room so that the extra bit extended out into the hallway, lying against the doorframe.
 "Lean against this.
 Brace it with your hands, here and here" he said.
 I did-- fool that I was-- and he spun around sideways, jumped up and kicked the end of the board.
 The excess wood snapped clean off, and I was propelled backwards onto my ass on the carpeting.
-The fixture fit perfectly.
+The fixture fit perfectly...

-"Yeah; those days I'd knock back tequila, whiskey, moonshine, hell-- whatever was handy--
+"Yeah; those days I'd knock back tequila, moonshine, hell-- whatever was handy--

 and I always carried a gun.
-Today I carry a fuckin' cell phone and I drink filtered water.
-What the hell happened, man?
+Today I carry a cell phone and I drink filtered water.
+What the fuck happened, man?
 It's weird.
 Never thought I'd be... this guy."
-Hell; we're just glad to be anywhere, these days.